 Built-in quantum instructions

-This section describes built-in non-unitary operations.
+This section describes built-in operations on qubits, including non-unitary ones.

 Initialization